newrelic/kafka-connect-newrelic/README.md

 All of the connectors expect either structured data with a schema (usually provided by the Avro, Protobuf, or JSON w/ Schema convertors), or a Java Map (usually provided by the schemaless JSON converter).

 #### Timestamps
 Records sent to New Relic should contain a field named `timestamp`, else the current timestamp will be assigned when the record is flushed to the API.
+Timestamps are usually [Unix epoch timestamps](https://docs.newrelic.com/docs/logs/ui-data/timestamp-support/#unix).
 Consider using the [Replace Field](https://docs.confluent.io/platform/current/connect/transforms/replacefield.html) transformation to rename a field in the payload that is named something other than `timestamp`

 Example: